SEO for eCommerce Websites

 Creation of Unique Content

-As an experienced SEO Company, we often notice that ecommerce content is repetitive, boring and incomplete.
+As an experienced Content Marketing Agency in India, we often notice that e-commerce content is repetitive, boring, and incomplete.
 Google is very particular and has strict measures against un-original content.
-Create unique for your ecommerce website, be very realistic while describing the benefits of your products.
-Don’t use melodramatic language to describe your ecommerce products.
-Be a story teller, describe your product in minute details, let your target audience know why they should use it and the benefits associated with it.
-Divide the content of your product into these sections – “What is it?”, “How does it work?”, “How to use?”, “Compare with other similar products”, “Instructions”, “Reviews” etc. It is very important that the guidelines are followed in order to maintain a unique persona and descriptions about the product and it’s related details.
+Create unique for your e-commerce website, and be very realistic while describing the benefits of your products.
+Don’t use melodramatic language to describe your e-commerce products.
+Be a storyteller, describe your product in minute detail, and let your target audience know why they should use it and the benefits associated with it.
+Divide the content of your product into these sections – “What is it?”, “How does it work?”, “How to use?”, “Compare with other similar products,” “Instructions,” “Reviews,” etc. It is very important that the guidelines are followed in order to maintain a unique persona and descriptions of the product and its related details.

 Tips:

-* Adopt a practice of regularly publishing blog articles which include commentary on new arrivals, ecommerce related news, “buying guides” and product reviews.
+• Adopt a practice of regularly publishing blog articles that include commentary on new arrivals, e-commerce-related news, “buying guides,” and product reviews.

 Incorporate Structured Data

-In plain terms “Structured data” grabs your audiences’ attention.
-Structured data lets your ecommerce websites share vital information with search engines.
-Information like product price, availability, shipping, ratings and review count etc can be shared with the search engines.
-This information is displayed in the search engine results page along with your organic listings greatly improving your click-through rate.
+In plain terms, “Structured data” grabs your audiences’ attention.
+Structured data lets your e-commerce websites share vital information with search engines.
+Information like product price, availability, shipping, ratings, review count, etc can be shared with search engines.
+This information is displayed on the search engine results page along with your organic listings, greatly improving your click-through rate.

 Guest Posting